itrummer/NaturalMiner/README.md

 - The log level, determining how much output to generate during processing.

 ## How to Cite

+Please cite the following publication if refering to this code (the system was renamed from BABOONS to NaturalMiner):

 ```
 @article{Trummer2022f,
 author = {Trummer, Immanuel},